jamesrco/zoonotic-C/README.md

 #### Zoogeochemical carbon fluxes

-* The .csv file [Open_ocean_NCS_C_data.csv](data/Open_ocean_NCS_C_data.csv) contains the input data collected from the literature for the figures and tables in Collins et al., *Zoogeochemical carbon fluxes and storage in the global ocean: Review and synthesis of current knowledge, scientific readiness of interventions for climate mitigation, and directions for future research*, a review in preparation for *Global Biogeochemical Cycles*.
+* The .csv file [Open_ocean_NCS_C_data.csv](data/Open_ocean_NCS_C_data.csv) contains the input data collected from the literature for the figures and tables in Collins et al., "Zoogeochemical carbon fluxes and storage in the global ocean: Review and synthesis of current knowledge, scientific readiness of interventions for climate mitigation, and directions for future research," a review in preparation for the journal *Global Biogeochemical Cycles*.
 The references from which the various flux and reservoir estimates were obtained are given in the file.

 #### Global benthic trawling reanalysis